What is the Randwick Campus Redevelopment?

 - A new and expanded Central Sterilising Services Department and a new helipad serving the Randwick Hospitals Campus

-- New Medical Assessment Unit including a Virtual Care Centre
+- New Medical Assessment Unit

 - Research, education and training spaces, including additional spaces funded by UNSW Sydney, to enable clinical innovation and research, biomedical engineering, and clinical translational research laboratories to be collocated directly alongside clinical staff providing acute healthcare services